-What do you do if you are married to someone who is caught up into gambling (and might even be going down the downhill slope of gambling away your marriage, family relationship, your home and everything you own and treasure)?
+What do you do if you are married to someone who is caught up into gambling?
+He or she might even be going down the downhill slope of gambling away your marriage, family relationship, your home and everything you own and treasure.

-What if YOU are the gambler who is caught up in this type of behavior?
+What if YOU are the gambler caught up in this type of behavior?

-We don’t want to approach this subject as if we are the experts here at Marriage Missions advising you, because frankly, we have very little experience in this area of marriage even though we personally know of several couples that have/are dealing with this issue.
-Instead, we will facilitate within this article, the opportunity for others who are more experienced to share what they have learned.
+We don’t want to approach this subject as if we are the experts here at Marriage Missions advising you.
+That is because frankly, we have very little experience in this area of marriage.
+We do, however, personally know of several couples that have/are dealing with this issue.
+But that is more of a distant view, rather than an up close and personal one.
+So we will facilitate within this article, the opportunity for others who are more experienced to share what they have learned.

-First, lets look at gambling in general to give you information that you might find helpful.
-We’d then like to address the person who is married to the gambler (and other family members and friends) and the gambler as well.
+Lets look at gambling in general to give you information you might find helpful.
+We’d then like to address the person who is married to the gambler (and other family members and friends).
+And then we’ll address the gambler, as well.

-One of the “truths” concerning gambling that we didn’t know was brought up in an article titled, “Gambling’s Impact on Families” put together by Ronald A. Reno.
+One of the “truths” concerning gambling that we didn’t know was brought up in an article titled, “Gambling’s Impact on Families.”
+It is put together by Ronald A. Reno.
 He wrote:

 “A University of Nebraska Medical Center study concluded that problem gambling is as much a risk factor for domestic violence as alcohol abuse.
 Domestic violence murders in at least 11 states have been traced to gambling problems since 1996.”